roman-milk/roman-milk.github.io/no-such-thing-as-an-ex-slut.md

+===

- ****** No Such Thing as an Ex-Slut Ch.
-03 ****** byfastandsloppy© When Roy returned, he found Tuli and Mike intertwined against a lamp post as a few passersby tut-tutted their public miscegenation with sour looks and hard stares.
+When Roy returned, he found Tuli and Mike intertwined against a lamp post as a few passersby tut-tutted their public miscegenation with sour looks and hard stares.
 Roy felt an increasingly familiar summersault in his guts as he watched his wife gleefully submit to Mike's affections.
 It struck him how he didn't see the tension and aggression that she'd shown when she'd been with Jimmy.
 Her motions were now fluid, eager, hot.
 He remembered what she'd said this morning: "Jimmy and Wanda are perfect for a vacation fling exactly because they're so awful."
 Roy looked at Mike: English accent, future doctor, open shirt exposing his two hundred push-up chest.
 Belatedly he saw the wisdom in what Tuli had said.
 Maybe Jimmy wasn't so bad after all.

  "So this is your make-out spot?
 It isn't as secret as I'd imagined," said Roy conversationally as he walked up to them.
 He resisted a sharp urge to punch Mike in the face, which was easy to do since Mike looked like he could definitely beat his ass into the ground.